vdavez/website/content/posts/2021-01-01-habits-like-company.md

 All of which is to say: in more ways than one, habits like company.

-Have you found ways to make habits sticker?
+Have you found ways to make habits stickier?
 Have you tried to pair your habits?
 How might you make your habits a part of your environment?